nicholascomuni/nicholascomuni/README.md

 I develop all kinds of ML models, from modeling to deploying, from simple models to Deep Learning models - NLP, Computer Vision, among others.

-I've worked on BI, data science, web scraping, social media marketing automation, trading automation with cryptocurrencies, among other projects.
+I've been working on BI, data science, web scraping, social media marketing automation, trading automation with cryptocurrencies, among other projects.
 In addition, i have knowledge working with Google Cloud, AWS, Azure and Heroku solutions.